 - Two 4-in. by 4-in. samples showing finished product of complete coating system to be used as acceptance criteria for coating installation and finished product for entire project.
 Acceptance criteria that will be considered includes, but is not limited to: surface texture, color, amount of aggregate used, slip-resistance.
 Obtain Owner/Engineer's approval of finished product sample prior to start of Work. - 2.
-One 4-in. by 4-in. stepped sample showing each component for each system indicated. - C. Sample Warranty: For each system indicated.
+Install mockups for approval to match approved samples prior to start of full scale operations. - C. Sample Warranty: For each system indicated.